 Jlab headphones come in a variety of colors with a variety of theme stickers children love.
 They are small enough to fit your child’s head comfortably.
 They feature a true volume limiting control to less than 90db that is automatically built in.
 Your toddler will not be able to turn the volume up louder than he/she should.
 Plus, they can connect to all the devices your child uses.
 For traveling, you should consider purchasing the style that includes the folding option making them take up even less room.
 JLab also includes a travel bag for the headphones.

 These are designed for children two or older, so they are not the best pick for babies.However they’ve been known to fit kids anywhere from 18 months to 11 years old with its extended adjustability.
-Compatible with any portable devices with a standard 3.5mm jack.
+Compatible with any portable devices with a standard 3.5mm jack, these baby headphones for the airplane are a common choice.

 These headphones are the most expensive for good reason – they are the best rated all around, providing quality volume limiting Bluetooth wireless headphones for children.
 They offer volume limiting at 85 decibels but still deliver high-quality sound.
 They are also designed with comfortable ear muffs to block out background noise.